retr0h/py-gilt/.github/ISSUE_TEMPLATE.md

 # Desired Behaviour

-Please give some details of the feature being requested or what should happen if providing a bug report
+Please give some details of the feature being requested or what should happen if providing a bug report.

 # Actual Behaviour (Bug report only)